axibase/atsd/api/meta/replacement-table/create-or-replace.md

 ## Description

-Creates a replacement table with specified name, description, type, author, and records or fully rewrites an existing replacement table which is matched by `name` [path parameter](#path-parameters).
+Creates a replacement table with specified name, description, format, author, and key-value records or replaces an existing table identified by `name` in the request [path](#path-parameters).

+Replacement tables are used for key-value lookups in [SQL queries](../../../sql/README.md#lookup) and [rule engine](../../../rule-engine/functions-lookup.md#lookup).

 ## Request